-- 2.13 The development strategy for Adur is largely dependent on the delivery of a small number of large sites.
+- 2.11 The development strategy for Adur is largely dependent on the delivery of a small number of large sites.
 The two strategic allocations (New Monks Farm and West Sompting) were identified as having potential to deliver a minimum of 1080 new homes during the early stages of the Local Plan process and officers have continuously worked with the developers, infrastructure providers and other interested parties to develop masterplans for each site.
-Each site has a specific policy in the Local Plan to guide development. - When the Local Plan was examined in early 2017, masterplanning for both strategic sites was well underway and indications from the developers was that outline planning applications would be submitted to coincide with the examination and to help demonstrate the viability and deliverability of the sites.
-The projected delivery of both sites was reflected in the trajectory at that time; however applications were delayed (see below).
-Planning permission was granted for the strategic site at New Monks Farm, Lancing in February 2020 and work has commenced with some units being completed; planning permission was granted for the strategic site at West Sompting in September 2021.
-(See below for more details). - 2.15 These two sites provide a significant proportion of planned new homes in Adur and their delivery is critical to achieving the overall strategy of the Plan.
+Each site has a specific policy in the Local Plan to guide development. - 2.12 When the Local Plan was examined in early 2017, masterplanning for both strategic sites was well underway and indications from the developers was that outline planning applications would be submitted to coincide with the examination and to help demonstrate the viability and deliverability of the sites.
+The projected delivery of both sites was reflected in the trajectory at that time; however, applications were delayed (see commentary below).
+Planning permission was granted for the strategic site at New Monks Farm, Lancing in February 2020 and development is well underway with 254 units being completed as at 1st April 2024; planning permission was granted for the strategic site at West Sompting in September 2021.
+(See below for more details). - 2.13 These two sites provide a significant proportion of planned new homes in Adur and their delivery is critical to achieving the overall strategy of the Plan.

 Strategic allocation: Land at West Sompting - The strategic allocation comprised a minimum of 480 dwellings together with mitigation for off-site traffic impacts.
 There was initially some delay in the applicants undertaking public consultation and stakeholder engagement, preparing the necessary supporting statements and completing pre-application consultation with the Council; and later in making amendments.
 A hybrid planning application was submitted and validated in February 2019; an amended proposal was made in summer 2021 to reduce the number of dwellings to 469 which was granted permission in September 2021 subject to S.106 sign off.
 The S.106 was signed on 7th August 2023.
 Phase 1 for 96 units has been approved in full.
-Development commenced during the 2024/25 monitoring period and the Housing Trajectory as at 1st April 2023 anticipates that development will be completed in 2032/33.
+Development commenced during the 2024/25 monitoring period.